-Race, geographic location may affect care of patients with kidney diseaseMarch 14th, 2013 in Diseases, Conditions, Syndromes
+Race, geographic location may affect care of patients with kidney diseaseMarch 14, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Race and geographic area play important roles in determining whether a patient with chronic kidney disease (CKD) receives optimal care before developing kidney failure, according to a study appearing in an upcoming issue of the Clinical Journal of the American Society of Nephrology (CJASN).
 The findings suggest that policies aimed at eliminating disparities in kidney care must take these factors into account.

 Timely receipt of care from a kidney specialist over the course of CKD is crucial for slowing the disease, improving survival while on long-term dialysis, and increasing the likelihood of receiving a kidney transplant.
 And while clinical guidelines recommend that all patients in later stages of CKD be under the care of kidney specialists, 25% to 50% of patients on dialysis in the United States had not received such care before they developed kidney failure, or end-stage renal disease (ESRD).
 Also, black patients with CKD are less likely to receive optimal kidney care and are more likely to develop ESRD than white patients.